programmfabrik/easydb-documentation/content/technical/plugins/_index.en.md

 - define or replace localization keys
 - define server callbacks

 Inside Plugins, callbacks can be used to execute functions inside the server.
-An overview over the callbacks and the contexts in which they can be used, as well as Exceptions that can be used to display different Error types, can be found [here](reference/python).
+An overview over the callbacks and the contexts in which they can be used, as well as Exceptions that can be used to display different Error types, can be found [here](server/python).

+### Examples
+You can find an example for each type of plugin [in this repository](https://github.com/programmfabrik/easydb-example-plugin)

 ## Plugin Definition